 Microsoft Office allows you to apply encryption to documents, securing them with a password.
 Microsoft switched to AES encryption in Office 2007, so if you’re using an earlier version of Office, the encryption will be nowhere near as secure.

-To password protect a document in Office 2013 or Office 2010, click the File menu, click the Protect Document button in the Info section, and select Encrypt With Password.
+To password protect a document in Office 2010 or later, click the File menu, click the Protect Document button in the Info section, and select Encrypt With Password.
 You’ll be prompted to enter a password, which you’ll have to provide each time you open the document in the future.
 You can also fully decrypt the document in the future, removing the need for a password.

 Other productivity programs may offer similar features.
-For example, Adobe Acrobat allows you to create password-protected PDF files.
-Word 2013 can encrypt PDF files with a password, too.
+For example, Adobe Acrobat allows you to create password-protected PDF files, if Office’s PDF encryption isn’t your style.

 Create Encrypted Volumes With TrueCrypt